malvikasharan/hybrid-event-guide/README.md

 Please [open a GitHub issue](https://github.com/softwaresaved/hybrid-event-guide/issues) to suggest new content, contribute examples, or let us know about bugs.

+## Create a persona

+We have put together a guide to help you build persona for the participants of your events: https://malvikasharan.github.io/hybrid-event-guide/.

 ## Project roadmap :checkered_flag:
 For tasks to work on in the near future, please see open Issues.